Top 10 Piedmont Triangle Adventures

-With a little planning and perseverance, we’re guessing you can get in enough adventure so that when summer exploits are shared around the office filtered-and-infused-water cooler come September, you’ll have some worthy tales to share.
+With a little planning and perseverance, we’re guessing you can get in enough adventure so that when outdoor exploits are shared around the office filtered-and-infused-water cooler, you’ll have some worthy tales to share.
 To that end, we’re sharing some of our favorite off-the-beaten path adventures in North Carolina.

 - Brumley Forest, Hillsborough.
 Hiking, mountain biking.
 Though it just opened, in April, this 613-acre Triangle Land Conservancy preserve is fast losing it’s “secret” status.
 With 13 miles of trail, hikers love the intimate passages through lush Piedmont forest, interrupted on occasion by the surprise pond, creeks and clearings.
 Mountain bikers, meanwhile, praise the 8 miles of trail open to cycling for its thoughtful flow, the best, some say, in the Triangle.
 More info here.

 - Duke Forest, Edeburn Division, Hillsborough.
 Hiking, some mountain biking.
 Get to Brumley and discover it’s been discovered?
 Then head 75 yards south on New Hope Church Road and look for the roadside parking at Gate 28.
 Stick to the gravel access roads for a good adventure, take your chances with one of the 4-plus miles of hiking trail, some blazed, some not, that wends through the thick woods for an even better escape.
 More info here.

 - Knight Brown Nature Preserve, Rockingham County.
 Hiking.
 We’re big fans of land trust properties, especially ones yet to be discovered.
 Such is the case with the Piedmont Land Conservancy’s Knight Brown Nature Preserve north of the Triad.
 Three miles of trail travel through a wooded valley carpeted with various ferns and along two streams.
 A kiosk at the trailhead helps prep you for the adventure ahead.
 More info here.